guilhermehto/life-stat-trak/README.md

 ## Life StatTrak

-Let you track and analyze data from your own life.
+Track and analyze data from your own life.